Decide If You Want Natural Slab or Engineered Stone

 Save By Installing Granite In Smaller Slabs

 One nice thing about granite installation is that’s possible to install a granite countertop using 12 inch square tiles, rather than single slabs of granite.
-It does not look as good as the continuous slab, at least in this writer’s opinion, but you save tremendous sums of money on the professional installation.
+It does not look as good as the continuous slab, but you save tremendous sums of money on the professional installation.